shardus/website-docs.shardus.com/pages/docs/main-concepts/development/cli.md

 # CLI

-Developing server side code requires a lot of testing.
+Developing server-side code requires a lot of testing.
 Each user transaction should be automated in such a way that enables you to test each transaction with ease.
-We use the npm library [vorpal](https://www.npmjs.com/package/vorpal) to create CLI commands that can be used in automated testing scripts.
+We use the `npm` library [vorpal](https://www.npmjs.com/package/vorpal) to create CLI commands that can be used in automated testing scripts.

 ## Initialization

-Below are some helpful packages we recommend using for creating a CLI. [fs](https://nodejs.org/api/fs.html), [path](https://nodejs.org/api/path.html), [vorpal](https://www.npmjs.com/package/vorpal), [shardus-crypto-utils](https://gitlab.com/shardus/shardus-crypto-utils), [axios](https://www.npmjs.com/package/axios).
+Below are some helpful packages we recommend using for creating a CLI: [fs](https://nodejs.org/api/fs.html), [path](https://nodejs.org/api/path.html), [vorpal](https://www.npmjs.com/package/vorpal), [shardus-crypto-utils](https://gitlab.com/shardus/shardus-crypto-utils), [axios](https://www.npmjs.com/package/axios).

 ```ts
 const fs = require('fs')